MicrosoftDocs/memdocs.cs-cz/memdocs/configmgr/core/plan-design/diagnostics/frequently-asked-questions.md

 ## <a name="is-diagnostics-and-usage-data-sent-when-setup-runs"></a><a name="bkmk_update"></a>Odesílají se data o využití a diagnostika při spuštění instalačního programu?

-Ne.
-Data o využití a diagnostika se odesílají, až když je lokalita nainstalovaná a funkční.
+No. Data o využití a diagnostika se odesílají, až když je lokalita nainstalovaná a funkční.

 ## <a name="how-frequently-is-the-data-sent"></a><a name="bkmk_frequency"></a>Jak často se data odesílají?